 If you grow your orchids outdoors in your balcony, patio or on your window-sill, the breeze will dry off the remaining moisture.
 But remember to tip the pots sidewards at a 45º angle so that excess water does not remain trapped in the pot.
 Alternatively, place the orchids under a fan.
 This will ensure that they dry off quickly.
 You could also draw out the moisture by rolling up absorbent paper and blotting out the moisture.

-- Check on your orchids after they get wet in the rain
+Check on your orchids after they get wet in the rain

 One way to ensure your orchids are safe, is to check them every day for signs of infections and rot, especially after you have exposed them to rainfall.
 Catching infections, rot and pest infestations early on will help you save your orchid by taking appropriate preventive measures.
 Look out for soft, damp, dark spots on the leaves.
 This is an indication of leaf rot.
 Also yellowing and soft rot in the crown region or the stem indicates crown rot and stem rot, respectively.
 These require immediate remedial action.

-- Ensure a good wet-dry cycle
+Ensure a good wet-dry cycle

-While it rains always every day during the season, we cannot give our orchids the advantage of getting soaked day-after-day during the season.
+While it rains almost every day during the season, we cannot give our orchids the advantage of getting soaked day-after-day during the season.
 The reason being that we pot our orchids in moisture retentive organic medium like coconut chips, sphagnum moss and bark chips.

 Excessive retention of rainwater can lead to a soggy environment.
 Orchid roots do not like prolonged soaking wet conditions and quickly begin to rot.
 Excessive moisture over prolonged periods in the medium makes the medium very acidic.
 This is either caused by excessive moisture retention due to moisture absorbent media or due to poor drainage and ventilation of the pots.
 You need to ensure that both these issues are set right before you think of soaking up your orchids in the rain.
 If not detected early on, the rotting can even spread to the pseudobulbs, and destroy the plant completely.